Baker–Miller pink: Food

-In 2014, Dave and Meghan Miller opened their breakfast and brunch bakery, Baker Miller Bakery and Millhouse, where they incorporated Baker-Miller pink into its interior design and menu items, such as watermelon radishes on their avocado toast, pink frosted donuts, and coffee labels.
-In 2023, the couple turned their bakery into a bagel deli called Bagel Miller but kept its Baker-Miller pink patio and seating.
+In 2014, Dave and Meghan Miller opened their breakfast and brunch bakery, Baker Miller Bakery and Millhouse, where they incorporated Baker-Miller pink into its interior design and menu items, such as watermelon radishes on their avocado toast, pink-frosted donuts, and coffee labels.
+In 2023, the couple turned their bakery into a bagel deli called Bagel Miller, keeping its Baker-Miller pink patio and seating.